Misori-simon/online-gadget-shop/README.md

 ### (optional) set sass to watch changes like so: sass --watch css/scss/style.scss css/style.css

-### the above step is neccesary to continue styling in sass
+### the above step is necessary to continue styling in sass

 ## Authors